DigitecGalaxus/terraform-provider-dg-servicebus/docs/resources/dgservicebus_endpoint.md

 ### Read-Only

 - `endpoint_exists` (Boolean) Internal attribute used to track whether the endpoint exists.
+- `has_malformed_filters` (Boolean) Internal attribute used to track whether the endpoint has malformed filters.
 - `queue_exists` (Boolean) Internal attribute used to track whether the queue exists.
 - `should_create_endpoint` (Boolean) Internal attribute used to track whether the endpoint should be created.
 - `should_create_queue` (Boolean) Internal attribute used to track whether the queue should be created.
+- `should_update_subscriptions` (Boolean) Internal attribute used to track whether the subscriptions should be updated.

 <a id="nestedatt--queue_options"></a>
 ### Nested Schema for `queue_options`